isaacnmm/pestpolicy-hugo2XX/content/posts/best-ear-mite-medicine-for-dogs/index.md

 NB: Dont carry out this option unless ear mites is at its chronic stage (Involve a specialist/veterinary where possible if symptoms persists).
 ### Which are alternative home ways of treating Dogs Ear Mites?
 The following are home alternatives you can use to treat dog against mites.
-1. Mineral oil and�Corn oil.
+1. Mineral oil andCorn oil.
-2. Olive oil and�Hydrogen peroxide.
+2. Olive oil andHydrogen peroxide.
 3. Almond oil with vitamin E additive.
-4. White vinegar and�Yellow dock root extracts.
+4. White vinegar andYellow dock root extracts.
 To achieve treatment using the above products, you will have to try several combinations as you observer the healing response on your dog.
 The oil products will give a soft soothing environment that will ensure other medicine to work well.
 These medicine does not a guarantee you excellent healing  there is no scientific research that has ever proven effective healing of these alternatives.